 Sibling.
 Persons who have a common parent, either biologically or legally through adoption.

+Single District Virtual School (“SDVS”).
+A virtual school that is authorized by a school committee under M.G.L. c.
+71, § 94(s), whose teachers primarily teach from a remote location using the internet or other computer-based methods and whose students are not required to be located at the physical premises of the school.
+A SDVS is operated within and by a single school district and only enrolls students who reside in that district.

 Terms of Certificate.
 Those material terms specified by the Board with the granting of a certificate.
 Modification of the terms by a Commonwealth of Massachusetts virtual school requires requesting an amendment pursuant to 603 CMR 52.00.

 52.03: General Provisions